bkzk/rblmon/README.md

     Summary: srv01.example.net is FOUND on [ 2/20 ]

-To verify single host status on specific DNSBL server.
+To verify single host status on a specific DNSBL server.

     $ rblmon -h 192.0.2.2 -d dnsbl.sorbs.net

-To verify single host status on your own list of DNSBL servers.
+To verify the single host status on your list of DNSBL servers.

     $ rblmon -h srv01.example.net -d dnsblserver.txt -r 8.8.8.8

-When you have a pool of IP addresses or you need to verify multiple hosts you can use a file with the list of IP’s o hostnames (one per line) eg. myservers.txt.
-You can verify this list against specific DNSBL server or list of DNSBL servers store in file eg. dnsblserver.txt .
+When you have a pool of IP addresses or you need to verify multiple hosts you may use a file with the list of IPs o hostnames (one per line) eg. myservers.txt.
+You can verify this list against a specific DNSBL server or a list of DNSBL servers stored in a file eg. dnsblserver.txt .

     $ rblmon -h myservers.txt -d dnsblserver.txt -r 8.8.8.8